-Let me explain: hot sauce almost always contains a fair amount of vinegar and salt, which are necessary to preserve its fresh ingredients.
-Those tangy, salty elements are fine, even essential in many instances—for example, buffalo wings just wouldn’t be the same without that sour tang that cuts through the fat of the chicken and the butter in the sauce.
-But there are other instances when they just tend to get in the way—hot sauce can make soup unpleasantly astringent, or mask the flavor of delicate dishes in a cloying way.
-Chili oil, on the other hand, calls for infusing its base with dry ingredients, which lend their spice and aromatics without the aid of harsh preservatives.
+But there are other times when they just tend to get in the way.
+Hot sauce can make soup unpleasantly astringent, or mask the flavor of delicate dishes in a cloying way.
+Chili oil, on the other hand, infuses its oil base with dry ingredients, which lend their spice and aromatics without the aid of harsh preservatives.

-Many of the following recipes include their own instructions for making an infused chili oil, if you’re looking for a place to start (we also share our senior video producer’s pantry-friendly version below).
-So give one of them a try—you might end up with extras of your new favorite condiment that brings the spice!
+Many of the following recipes include their own instructions for making an infused chili oil, if you’re looking for a place to start.
+(Or you can always use our version.)
+Either way, you might end up with extras of your new favorite condiment that brings the spice!

 Need a pick me up for your morning eggs?
 Chili oil will deliver a tastebud-awakening fire that cuts through all that yolky richness.
-Great with fried eggs and steamed rice, or if you like your eggs scrambled, try this Creamy Eggs with Garlicky Greens, Avocado & Chili Oil recipe.
+Try it with fried eggs and steamed rice for breakfast, lunch, or dinner.

-Using chili oil to flavor your popcorn makes butter seem so basic.
+Using regular ol’ butter to flavor your popcorn makes butter seem so basic.
 This recipe adds cinnamon and sugar to the equation, for an unexpected meeting of spicy and sweet.
-Get our Spicy Cinnamon-Sugar Popcorn recipe.

 Whether you use store-bought or homemade, this simple and unexpected combo is a true revelation.
 The crispy, spicy chili oil contrasts beautifully with the cool, creamy scoops of vanilla.
 You may never go back to hot fudge again.